-Concept In RGK version of this build all our equipped items stay the same, only two items the cube change.
-We drop Akarat's Awakening to get The Furnace.
+Concept In RGK version of this build we drop Akarat's Awakening to get Lidless Wall.
 Instead of resetting our cooldowns with blocks, we now just stack as much CDR as possible.
 Leoric's Crown in the armor slot helps with that.
 Since we no longer need to block, we drop Provoke for Bombardment to activate Thorns of the Invoker(4) Bonus.
 We switch the rune on Laws of Valor from Unstoppable Force for Critical to buff the damage of our Trash Killer.

 Gameplay In the rift, use your Laws of Valor Critical on your Trash Killer's DPS rotation.
 You can also put some damage on the Elites, if you manage to get close to them.
 On the boss, you just need hold down Punish and activate your buffs in sync with your Convention of Elements.
 Iron Skin and Laws of Valor at the start of every Physical and Akarat's Champion at the start of every other Physical.

 You can choose between Endurance and Draw and Quarter runes on your Steed Charge.
 The former lets you adjust your position inside the pull so that you can try DPSing Elites in the rift.
-The latter lets you pull the mobs, which can be very powerful in an open map, thanks to Norvald's Fervor.
+The latter lets you pull the mobs, which can be very powerful in an open map.

 All damage done by Thorns is Physical.